Tentative Agreement Reached Between Union School Bus Drivers, First Student In New Castle County

 NEWARK, Del.
-(CBS) — Union bus drivers in New Castle County will return to work Friday in a show of good faith after their union and employer, First Student, reached a tentative agreement on a new contract.
+(CBS) — Union bus drivers in New Castle County returned to work Friday in a show of good faith after their union and employer, First Student, reached a tentative agreement on a new contract.

-A vote on the contract is expected next week.READ MORE: Proposed Bill Would Double Tolls On 5 Jersey Shore Bridges By 2024
+A vote on the contract is expected next week.READ MORE: Wife Dead, Husband In Custody After Northern Liberties Standoff Ends In Shooting

 Some school districts in the county were forced to revert to virtual learning Thursday after bus drivers went on strike.
 The union turned down an offer Wednesday but came to a tentative agreement Thursday afternoon.